The coronavirus COVID-19 is affecting 185 countries and territories around the world (till write of these article date)

-and one of the most dangerous way to spread COVID-19 around the world is the traveling from place to place and of course the flight industry one of the most popular travel way across the countries.
+and one of the most dangerous ways to spread COVID-19 around the world is traveling from place to place and of course the flight industry one of the most popular travel way across the countries.

 As CDC -Center of Disease Control and Prevention- “Reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.

 The following symptoms may appear 2-14 days after exposure.*

 COLOGNE, March 13, 2020 - The European Union Aviation Safety Agency (EASA) has issued a safety directive to reduce the risk of spread of the novel coronavirus through flights to and from high-risk areas.
 This is the first EU-wide operational measure to control the spread of COVID-19 in Europe

 - Safety Directive 2020-01 effective date 23 March 2020 – which applicable on national Aviation Authorities (NAAs) responsible for the certification and oversight of aircraft

 operators involved in commercial air transport of passengers in accordance with Commission Regulation (EU) 965/2012